119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Transmission and Drivetrain

 The transmission and drivetrain are vital components for smooth function.
-To determine the function of the transmission, put it into gear by shifting through all speeds and listening for any delays, jerks, or odd noises.
+To determine the condition of a transmission, put it into gear by shifting through all speeds and listening for any delays, jerks, or odd noises.
 In manual cars, double-check the clutch for smooth engagement and release.
 The driveshaft and differential should also be checked for leaks or damage.
 Repairs to the transmission or drivetrain can be expensive, so be careful when evaluating before buying.

 Brakes and Suspension